About us

 Working at the Commission is a unique opportunity to have a real impact, at a time when people may be experiencing difficult circumstances.
 We provide interesting work opportunities in an innovative organisation that values diversity, inclusion, and fairness.

-The Commission advertises employment opportunities on the I work for NSW website.
-Appointments as members, mediators, merit reviewers and medical specialists are advertised on the Commission’s web site and in our e-bulletin.
+Employment opportunities are advertised on I work for NSW website.
+Appointments as members, mediators, merit reviewers and medical specialists are advertised on the Commission’s web site and in the Persona lnjury Commission News.

 Disclaimer